 (4) When filing a Settlement dispute under paragraph (2) or (3) above, the QSE must provide documentation (invoices) that identifies purchases of fuel oil by the QSE, Resource Entity, or Generation Entity to replace oil consumed for a RUC-Committed Interval.
 In addition, the QSE must provide proof that the Resource actually consumed fuel oil during the RUC-Committed Interval.
 Proof of actual consumption may be based on the Resource’s technical specifications or flow meters as appropriate.
 Documentation of fuel oil purchases must show that these were made no later than seven Business Days after the end of the last consecutive RUC-Committed Interval.
 Replacement fuel oil costs are limited to the actual gallons/barrels of fuel oil consumed during RUC-Committed Intervals.

 (5) ERCOT may, in its sole discretion, consider documentation types other than those specifically listed in paragraphs (1) and (4) above when offered by a QSE in support of its recovery of fuel costs for RUC deployments.
+For example, ERCOT may require the Resource Input-output equation or average heat rate curve that allows for verification of fuel consumption for operation at and above LSL.

+(6) Notwithstanding the fuel cost recovery process described in paragraphs (1), (2), or (3) above, the QSE may also submit proof of the weighted average actual price paid for fuel consumed by the Resource during a Reliability Unit Commitment (RUC)-Committed Interval for generation above LSL.
+ERCOT will adjust the RUC Guarantee (RUCG) to include the additional fuel costs above LSL filed by the QSE.